How Many IPOs Have Withdrawn In India?

 Antony Waste Handling Cell

-Antony Waste Handling Cell intended to raise about INR 300 crores through its IPO scheduled from 4 – 6 March 2020 but due to lack of subscription, the issue is extended to 16 March 2020.
-The subscription rate was 0.50 times during the offer period, leading to withdrawal as potential investors were wary of the sector’s regulatory challenges.
+Antony Waste Handling Cell intended to raise about INR 300 crores through its IPO scheduled from 4 – 6 March 2020 but due to lack of subscription, the issue was extended to 16 March 2020.
+Even after extension, the subscription rate stood at just 0.50 times, leading to withdrawal of the issue as potential investors were wary of the sector’s regulatory challenges.

 ITI FPO

-ITI sought to raise INR 2,000 crores through an FPO in late 2015, scheduled from 24 January to 5 February.
-By the time IPO was only subscribed 62%, despite two extensions of the bidding period and adjustments to the price band.
-It was then withdrawn in consultation with book running lead manager.
+ITI sought to raise INR 1,400 crores through an FPO, scheduled from 24 January to 5 February 2020.
+Despite two extensions of the bidding period and adjustment to the price band from INR 72 -77 per share to INR 71 – 77 per share, the FPO was only subscribed 62%.
+As a result, it was withdrawn in consultation with book running lead manager.

 Read Also: SEBI Regulations on Stock Market Exchange: A Historical Perspective